-We are proud to present the first ever sustainable obstacle to be used in a European championship.
-The obstacle is made from recycled material and will be used during the Longines FEI European Championships in August as well as during Gothenburg Horse Show 2018.
+We are proud to present the first ever sustainable obstacle to be used in a European Championship.
+The obstacle is made from recycled material and was used during the Longines FEI European Championships in August as well as during Gothenburg Horse Show 2018.

 In the lead up to Gothenburg Horse Show 2017, a design competition was announced with the aim to produce a sustainable obstacle.
 The competition was initiated by Got Event, Lövsta Future Challenge and the Swedish Equestrian Federation.

 The winning contribution resulted in an obstacle made with partially sustainable materials and it was used during Gothenburg Horse Show 2017.
 This project has since been developed further and we can now present a new, fully sustainable obstacle with new design and new materials.